Wendy Strehlow: Early life and education

 Strehlow grew up in the outback outside Rockhampton, in Queensland.
 She is Jewish, and her family originally migrated to Australia from Europe.
-Strehlow's considers that her family name may have been anglicized from 'Stralov'.
+Strehlow's considers that her family name may have been anglicised from 'Stralov'.
 She had a large extended family, who were farmers and ran a bakery.

-She took ballet lessons from the age of four. and then joined Rockhampton Little Theatre at age 11, where she played Puck in A Midsummer Night's Dream, cementing her love for acting, She went on to study drama at Flinders University in South Australia in 1977, and graduated the following year, in 1978.
+She took ballet lessons from the age of four, before joining Rockhampton Little Theatre at age 11, where she played Puck in A Midsummer Night's Dream, cementing her love for acting.
+She went on to study drama at Flinders University in South Australia in 1977, and graduated the following year, in 1978.
 She then studied a Bachelor of Dramatic Art in Acting at Sydney's NIDA, graduating in 1980.

 In 1993, Strehlow studied a post-graduate course in Movement Studies at NIDA, and has since taught Movement, Text and Acting for Camera at NIDA, Australian Theatre for Young People and Western Australian Academy of Performing Arts (WAAPA).